 “How many brake pads per wheel?”
 There are two brake pads per wheel.
 What it means is that car brake pads are sold in pairs.
-While the kits of the drums and brake rotors come in units, the brake shoes -of both the front or rear wheel – come in twos.
+While the kits of the drums and brake rotors come in units, the brake shoes -of both the front and rear wheel – come in twos.

 As a result, once some parts of your car braking system are in bad condition, it’ll be wise to replace the two brake shoes.
 Now, here’s the implication.
 If the brake pads on the right front wheel need replacement, you’ll need to replace the shoes on the left front wheel.